meilisearch/specifications/text/0061-error-format-and-definitions.md

 ## 3. Future Possibilities

-- Add a `parameter` attribute in the `error` object to indicate which parameter of the request caused an error.
+- Add a `parameter` attribute in the `error` object to indicate which request parameter caused an error.
 - Add more specific error types.
 For example, explode internal errors into several distinct types.